 – Defines a section of navigation links.<main>

-– Defines the main content of a document, unique to the document and excluding content that is repeated across a set of documents such as site navigation, header, or footer.<article>
+– Defines the main content of a document that is unique to the document and excludes content repeated across a set of documents such as site navigation, header, or footer.<article>

-– Defines a distinct section of content, such as chapters, headers, footers, or any other thematic grouping of content.<aside>
+– Defines a distinct section of content, such as chapters, headers, footers, or any other thematic grouping.<aside>

 – Defines content aside from the main content, such as sidebars, pull quotes, or advertisements.<footer>

 – Defines the footer of a document or section.
-It typically contains information such as copyright information, links to related documents, and the author of the document.<figure>
+It typically contains copyright information, links to related documents, and the document’s author.<figure>

-– Defines a self-contained unit of content, such as images, charts, or code snippets.<figcaption>
+– Defines a self-contained content unit, such as images, charts, or code snippets.<figcaption>

 – Defines a caption for a<figure>